google/fonts/README.md

 This project contains the binary font files served by Google Fonts: http://www.google.com/fonts

-This is not an official Google project, and Google provides no support for it.

 The top level directories indicate the license of all files found within them.
 Subdirectories are named according to the family name of the fonts within.